 When you are without transport of your own and need to get somewhere lacking in public transit options, a cab is perhaps the most obvious and most appropriate method of doing so.
 Of course, the convenience of traveling by cab comes at a premium, rendering them unaffordable for many people to use regularly.
 With the aim of reducing the cost of using a cab-type service, Garrett Camp and Travis Kalanick founded Uber in San Francisco, heralding the birth of the now-popular concept of ridesharing.
 Ridesharing services, such as Uber, work by allowing those with a vehicle to connect with those in their area seeking rides, providing the driver with some extra income, and the passenger with a convenient yet affordable means of reaching their destination.
 Of course, just as with any other vehicle on the road, Ubers can be involved in accidents, potentially leaving you with serious injuries or significant property damage.

-Should this happen to you, a Santa Ana Uber accident attorney from the Law Offices of Howard Craig Kornberg is ready and willing to provide the expert legal representation you need whilst pursuing the compensation and damages you are entitled to.
+Should this happen to you, a Uber accident lawyer from the Law Offices of Howard Craig Kornberg is ready and willing to provide the expert legal representation you need whilst pursuing the compensation and damages you are entitled to.

 To avoid adversely impacting the outcome of your own lawsuit, here is what you should do immediately after a Santa Ana Uber accident:

-For a committed, dedicated and knowledgeable lawyer, look no further than the Law Offices of Howard Craig Kornberg.
-When you hire one of our attorneys, the full extent of our expertise will be focused on holding the responsible party accountable for their actions, and recovering the compensation and monetary damages you are entitled to.
+For a committed, dedicated, and knowledgeable lawyer, look no further than the Law Offices of Howard Craig Kornberg.
+When you hire one of our personal injury lawyers, the full extent of our experts will be focused on holding the responsible party accountable for their actions, and recovering the compensation and monetary damages you are entitled to.